ClearStepsCLEARSTEPS AI

 Q4

-Use Euclid's Lemma to show that the square of any positive integer is either of the form 3m or 3m + 1 for some integer m.
-[Hint: Let x = 3q + r, where 0 ≤ r < 3]
+Using Euclid's division lemma, prove that the square of any positive integer is of the form 3m or 3m + 1 for some integer m.
+(Hint: write x = 3q + r and consider all possible remainders when dividing by 3.)

 Solution